-- Very small dogs and puppies should NOT be starved at all because they risk getting dangerously low blood sugar levels.
+- Very small dogs and puppies: starving is not appropriate because they risk getting dangerously low blood sugar levels

-- The dog must have access to clean fresh water at all times.
+- Hydration: your dog must have access to clean fresh water at all times

-- Day 1: give 50% of the recommended daily amount divided into 6-8 portions
+- Day 1: feed the recommended daily amount divided into 6-8 portions

 - Once the dog has been normal for a couple of days you can gradually re-introduce the usual food